glf30/3b-mongodb-crud/readme.md

 ## Getting Started

 There are some starter files in this lesson, most of which are empty.
 It's already standard to have a Separation of Concerns by separating things into various folders, which can also provide us a good structure for the lesson.
-There will be a FINAL and START versions of each file we are editing.
-We will also be editing the `index.js` file.

 To begin, there should be a package.json provided.
 This means we can install all the dependencies with one command: